DevExpress-Examples/asp-net-web-forms-grid-select-all-checkbox-in-row/Readme.md

     </dx:GridViewDataCheckColumn>
     ```

-2. For all check box editors, handle their server-side `Init` events.
+2. For all checkbox editors, handle their server-side `Init` events.
 In handlers, access an editor's template container and get the container's visible index.
 Based on that visible index, specify an editor's `ClientInstanceName` property and handle the client-side [CheckedChanged](https://docs.devexpress.com/AspNet/js-ASPxClientCheckBox.CheckedChanged) event.

     ```csharp
     protected void chbAll_Init(object sender, EventArgs e) {